brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 $ brunch build
 ```

-(But that'll use the global Brunch, not necessarily the version you installed locally.)
+(But that’ll use the global Brunch, not necessarily the version you installed locally.)

-Here's what Brunch will have put in `public`:
+Here’s what Brunch will have put in `public`:

 ```text
 public/